Fjords Cruise & Historic Cities of Norway

 Our cruise on the fjords takes us north, pausing at Undredal, a small village and popular tourist destination along our route.
 The village is famous for having its human population greatly outweighed by that of its goats, at a scale of approximately 1 person to every 5 goats.
 For this interesting state of affairs, the village is well-known for its famous brown goat's cheese.
 We then leave the Aurlandsfjord, entering the Nærøyfjord.
 We navigate around the fjord to Gudvangen before returning to Flåm by coach for our scenic journey back to the hotel.

 Your tour ends today and you are free to make your own way home.
+A group transfer is provided to the Oslo airport for flights departing after 5pm.
 (B)

 Train and Hotel Accommodations